xtrm0/csd-blog/README.md

    and send the form to the Computer Science Department Doctoral Program Manager.
 A blank version of this form can be found at the root of the blog repository as `WritingSkillsApprovalForm.pdf`.
-10. Commit your changes to your fork of the repository (`git commit -am 'Blogpost by Harry Bovik'`) and push changes to GitHub (`git push`).
+10. Commit your changes to your fork of the repository (`git add content/YEAR/BLOGNAME.md` and `git commit -m 'Blogpost by Harry Bovik'`) and push changes to GitHub (`git push`).
 11. Make a pull request to the official repository by clicking the pull request button, adding all requested information.
 12. Wait for the web-admin to confirm that everything is on order and